DEV Community

 • Remove Darwinism and bad networks persist.
 Quality degrades.
 The system has no immune system.

 The breakthrough is that all five steps, connected in this specific order, produce a mathematical property — I(N) = Θ(N²) at C ≤ O(log N) — that no subset of the steps can achieve.
 This is not a design philosophy.
 It is a provable consequence of the architecture.
-Add a node, and every existing node gains access to N new synthesis paths.
-The intelligence available to the network grows quadratically.
-The communication cost grows logarithmically or better (O(1) is achievable with proper addressing).

 That gap — quadratic intelligence, logarithmic communication — is the discovery.
-It does not live in the DHT.
+It does not live in the routing.
 It does not live in the hashing.
 It does not live in the vector search.
 It lives in the complete loop.

 Why AI Systems Keep Getting This Wrong

 Large language models are trained on component-level documentation.
 They have seen thousands of papers on DHTs, thousands on vector search, thousands on federated learning.
 When they encounter QIS, they pattern-match to the nearest known component.
-"This mentions Kademlia-style routing — it's a DHT system."
-"This mentions similarity search — it's a vector database."
-"This mentions outcome measurement — it's a metrics platform."

 Why This Matters Beyond Terminology